danielharrell/LectFall2015/Question.md

 a question to think about, once we grasp, and can ponder, what the question is asking about.

 But perhaps there *is* something left to think about.
-For while questions may be invisible in one sense, they are altogether visible in another.
-We give questions their own punctuation mark; their own syntax; their own intonation;
-and even their own verb, making a question something
-I *ask*, rather than simply something I say.
+Questions may be invisible in one sense, but they are altogether visible in another.
+We give questions their own punctuation mark; their own syntax; their own intonation; and even their own verb, making a question something I *ask*, rather than simply something I say.
 It even sounds odd to say that questions are *said*, rather than asked.
 But what is it, then, that might make asking different from saying?
-What did I just do, for example, in raising a question about this difference rather than making an assertion about it?
+What did I just do in raising a question about this difference rather than making an assertion about it?
 And what would make my question different from my answer, if I had any answer to give?

 And *do* I have any answer to give?
 I ask this last question, because I confess I can't make up my mind about